The steps of diagnosis are essentially,

 - For a complete description of the syndrome, please see the book, “Wilson’s Temperature Syndrome–A Reversible Thyroid Problem”.

 Before starting patients on T3 therapy for Wilson’s Temperature Syndrome, it’s a good idea to make sure they don’t have any obvious and undiagnosed kidney or liver disease, anemia, leukemia, diabetes, and other problems that could explain some of the patients’ complaints.
-This can be accomplished with standard routine blood tests such as a multichemistry blood test or panel and a complete blood count (CBC).
-Depending on the laboratory, these tests may run about $42 combined.
+This can be accomplished with standard routine blood tests such as a Complete Blood Count which can help indicate anemia, leukemia, infection, B12 deficiency.
+A Health Check Panel can help rule out diabetes, kidney, and liver disease and includes a Complete Blood Count and Basic Thyroid Panel (with TSH).
+For a little more, a Health Check Plus Panel includes all of that plus it looks for inflammation, iron stores (which can sometimes explain hair loss), and diabetic health.
+And for a little more, the Health Check Plus with Vitamin D Panel does all that plus Vitamin D, which can be important in fighting Hashimoto’s.

 Wilson’s Temperature Syndrome is not the only possible explanation of all the symptoms it can cause, but it is one of the most treatable and “curable”.
 Curable is in quotes here because although Wilsons Temperature Syndrome can be corrected, it can possibly recur.
 Wilsons Temperature Syndrome can be thought of as a coping mechanism gone amuck.
 As long as that coping mechanism is there (which it will be) it can become unbalanced again.